-The current pooled budget arrangements are due to end in March 2022, and a re-commissioning process is starting in spring 2021.
-County partners are committed to working together and in line with the new County-wide Homelessness and Rough Sleeping Strategy, and informed by the key findings of the housing-led feasibility study for Oxfordshire, to ensure that the new arrangements are as effective as possible, with a consultation completed for this new strategy in the first months of 2021.
+The current pooled budget arrangements are due to end in March 2022, and a re-commissioning process that started in spring 2021, concluded in autumn 2021, with an Alliance of services successfully winning the contract.
+County partners are committed to working together and in line with the new County-wide Homelessness and Rough Sleeping Strategy, and informed by the key findings of the housing-led feasibility study for Oxfordshire, to ensure that the new arrangements are as effective as possible.
 Details of the new commissioning proposals are outlined at the end of this section.